 What’s important when asking "do you need a license to bartend" is that to legally tend bar in your area, you need to check your local laws.
 Do not assume that the bartending course you’re taking will include everything you need to legally start working.
 They often do, but it’s worth double-checking.

 When looking into how to get your bartending license, think about your goals.
 If you want training on everything from mixology and popular cocktail recipes to bartending techniques and beyond, bartending school is a great option.
-You'll learn to free pour counts, how to stock a bar, bartender lingo, and things like how to set par and how to use bar POS systems and other bar and restaurant technology.
+You'll learn to free pour counts, how to stock a bar, bartender lingo like the 86 meaning, and things like par level definition and how to use bar POS systems and other bar and restaurant technology.
 But it may not be worth it if you’ve got some bartending experience and you’re only looking for lawful employment.
 You can save time and money by taking the required course online.